Frequently Asked Questions

 Overall, US citizens and Green Card holders are required to file a US Federal Tax Return each year if their income is over the minimum threshold.
 No matter where you have earned this income, what currency it is earned in, or whether you have also paid taxes in the country in which you reside, you are required to file in the US if your income is above these levels.

-The thresholds are currently:
+For those under 65, the thresholds are currently:

 - Single with income over $12,000